LibbyExley/libbyexley.github.io/_posts/2019-06-27-useful-resources.markdown

 __Treehouse__

 Treehouse is my favourite learning tool by far, all of their courses go into lots of depth and break things down into small steps which are contained within their own short video.
-As well as the videos treehouse sets you challenges which you can complete in the browser, quizzes to test your theory and it gives you the ability to code along with the tutorial in “workspaces”.
+As well as the videos Treehouse sets you challenges which you can complete in the browser, quizzes to test your theory and it gives you the ability to code along with the tutorial in “workspaces”.

 I love the fact that you collect points for completing challenges and courses as that really helps to motivate me and the community message boards are full of helpful answers should you get stuck on a challenge.